THE HIT THAT EXPOSED SOME OF TAMPA’S ELITE

 Mafia hits were supposed to have a “code of ethics,” one of which was not to involve the prey’s family.
-This particular hitman did not seem to care about the “rules.”
-He grabbed Velasco’s wife and used her as a human shield so that Velasco would not return fire.
+Unfortunately, this particular hitman did not seem to care about the “rules.”
+Instead, he grabbed Velasco’s wife and used her as a human shield so that Velasco would not return fire.
 Unable to protect himself, Velasco was nothing more than a target.
-The killer yelled out, “I’ll get you this time,” as he unloaded his clip.
-Five bullets from a .38 automatic pistol penetrating Velasco’s body.
-Two over the heart, one to the left shoulder, one to the left arm above the elbow, one in his left side and one in his head just about the left ear–before he pitched forward in a pool of blood.
+The killer yelled, “I’ll get you this time,” as he unloaded his clip.
+Five bullets from a .38 automatic pistol penetrated Velasco’s body.
+Two over the heart, one to the left shoulder, one to the left arm above the elbow, one in his left side, and one in his head just about the left ear–before he pitched forward in a pool of blood.

-The killer then escaped into the dark night as quickly as he appeared.
+The killer then escaped into the night as quickly as he appeared.

 Velasco was rushed to the Centro Asturiano Hospital and was pronounced dead upon arrival.

 One of the reasons such a crime was committed was to bring an end to one man’s role in the underworld.
-On this occasion, the intended motive behind the hit backfired.
+However, on this occasion, the intended motive behind the hit backfired.

 During the investigation of Velasco’s murder, a “payoff list” was discovered that named elected officials, law enforcement officers, and others who allegedly took money from Velasco in return for protection and favors.
 This list thrust Tampa’s crooked ways into the national spotlight.

-However, in February 1949, a grand jury declared the payoff list to be a fraud, made up to tarnish the good names of public officials.
-The names on the list were never exposed to the public, and the list was then locked away so that no one would ever see it, until now!
+However, in February 1949, a grand jury declared the payoff list a fraud, made up to tarnish the good names of public officials.
+The names on the list were never exposed to the public, and the list was then locked away so that no one would ever see it until now!